xwst/home-server-seafile/README.md

 - only borgmatic volumes are bind-mounted to configure borgmatic and back up the repository key file

 ## Anti-Features
 - gitea container runs its service using `UID=1000`, which is different from the `UID` used by the linuxserver.io-containers.
-As long as you stick to named volumes this is not an issue, but be careful if you bind mount the gitea-data volume, as you will give a host user access to all repositories.
+As long as you stick to named volumes this is not an issue, but be careful if you bind mount the gitea-data volume, as you might give a host user access to all repositories.

 ## Setup
 There is an install script to perform most of the setup steps automatically.